Elizaboy26190/reactDemo/README_answers.md

 This was then broken down further to get a seperate part for the Post Form and the common data functions.
 This would have then been broken down further to get the category component seperate but time began to run short so it was felt that it would be better to tidy the remainder of the functioning components.

+I then deployed the application to heroku and it can be seen at https://blooming-journey-86589.herokuapp.com/

+Updates can be seen [here](#Updates)

+# Updates2

+### 25/07/19

+I implemented the idea of paginatiion using `components/pagination.js`.
+This allows us to only show limited posts and then allow the users to navigate to other pages if needed.
+This allows for a better experience in particular on small width devices to prevent the users having to do excessive scrolling.

 # Structure

 I created 6 new files to help with my implementation and put all in a new components folder